 Modern surgical technology and techniques have advanced leaps and bounds and now allow for more effective procedures with a smoother recovery.
-Skillful board-certified orthopedic surgeons, Brian Mehling, MD, and Pavel Yufit, MD, provide innovative arthroscopic shoulder surgeries for patients at Mehling Orthopedics with multiple locations in Hackensack, New Jersey, or West Islip or Midtown, New York.
+Skillful board-certified orthopedic surgeons, Brian Mehling, MD, and Pavel Yufit, MD, provide innovative arthroscopic shoulder surgeries for patients at Mehling Orthopedics with multiple locations in Hackensack, New Jersey, or West Islip, New York.
 From arthritis to joint damage, injury, and nagging pain, the surgeons at Mehling Orthopedics offer valuable solutions to protect and restore your musculoskeletal system.
 Book via the website or call Mehling Orthopedics today.

 The surgeons at Mehling Orthopedics use arthroscopy to inspect, diagnose, and repair problems inside a joint.
 With a shoulder arthroscopy, your surgeon inserts a small camera (arthroscope) into your shoulder joint.
 The camera transmits pictures on a television screen and your surgeon uses these images to carefully guide miniature surgical instruments.